ryanpdwyer/react-eleventy/fys-A03.md

 2) Run-on sentences (comma splices and fused sentences)
 3) Sentence sprawl (Long sentences that contain many clauses which makes it hard to infer the meaning that the writer is trying to get across because all of those extra words and clauses get in the way of the reader's comprehension-like this sentence!)

-Also check for basic spelling errors, typos, capitalization errors.
+Also check for basic spelling errors, typos, and capitalization errors.

 ## Potential Topics